JoramKeijser/JoramKeijser.github.io/_posts/2022-04-04-mutations.md

 <p align="center">
 <img src="/images/mutations/evo_double.gif" style="background:none; border:none; box-shadow:none;">
 </p>
-<span class="caption" STYLE="font-size:85%"> Gradient-based optimization is more efficient than gradient-free optimization, yet evolution by natural selection might be gradient free. </span>
+<span class="caption" STYLE="font-size:85%"> Gradient-based optimization is more efficient than gradient-free optimization, yet evolution by natural selection might be gradient free.
+Color indicates performance or (inverse) fitness </span>

 Imagine you’re on a hike, trying to work your way up a mountain.
 Unfortunately, it is foggy, so you can see your immediate surroundings